Suhl: Demographics

 The average decrease of population between 2009 and 2012 was approximately 1.68% p. a, which is faster than in bordering rural regions.
 Suburbanization played only a small role in Suhl.
 It occurred after the reunification for a short time in the 1990s, but most of the suburban areas were situated within the administrative city borders.
 During the 1990s and the 2000s, many inhabitants left Suhl to search a better life in west Germany or other major east German cities like Erfurt, Jena or Leipzig.
-The birth deficit, caused by the high average age of the population, is getting a bigger problem because there is no immigration to compensate it yet.
+The birth deficit, caused by the high average age of the population, is becoming a bigger problem because there is no immigration to compensate it yet.
 Urban planning activities to tear down unused flats led to a relatively low vacancy rate of 8% (according to 2011 EU census), compared with a loss in population of more than 35% since 1988.

 The birth deficit was 207 in 2012, this is −5.8 per 1,000 inhabitants (Thuringian average: −4.5; national average: −2.4).
 The net migration rate was −11.5 per 1,000 inhabitants in 2012 (Thuringian average: −0.8; national average: +4.6).
 The most important target regions of Suhl migrants are other Thuringian regions like Erfurt, Jena and Eisenach same as the western German conurbations.

 Like other eastern German cities, Suhl has only a small amount of foreign population: around 1.5% are non-Germans by citizenship and overall 3.9% are migrants (according to 2011 EU census).
 Differing from the national average, the biggest groups of migrants in Suhl are Russians and Vietnamese people.
 During recent years, the economic situation of the city improved: the unemployment rate declined from 16% in 2006 to 7% in 2013, which is one of the lowest rates among Thuringia's major cities.
 Due to the official atheism in former GDR, most of the population is non-religious.
 12.6% are members of the Evangelical Church in Central Germany and 2.5% are Catholics (according to 2011 EU census).

 Politics

 The first freely elected mayor after German reunification was Martin Kummer of the Christian Democratic Union (CDU), who served from 1990 to 2006.
 He was succeeded by independent Jens Triebel from 2006 to 2018.
 André Knapp of the CDU was elected in 2018, and has since served as mayor.
-The most recent mayoral election was held on 15 April 2018, with a runoff held on 29 April, and the results were as follows:
+The most recent mayoral election was held on 26 May 2024, and the results were as follows: